What Wildcat Enables

 Now, a bit that we need to include here so that we don't accidentally taunt a regulator:

 Wildcat does not provide any assurances or underwriting regarding the financial health or creditworthiness of a borrower.
-Markets will - in the fullness of time - include reference to external reports or dashboards attesting to liquid assets where they exist, but lenders are expected to exercise their judgment as to whether Borrower X is likely going to be good on their word.
+Markets will - in the fullness of time - include reference to external reports or dashboards attesting to borrower assets where they exist, but lenders are expected to exercise their judgment as to whether Borrower X is likely going to be good on their word.

 Counterparty risk is very real, and usage of this protocol requires trust in your borrower: Wildcat provides no insurance fund for defaults, and cannot help you if a borrower disappears with your assets.
+There is risk here beyond the usual on-chain vectors: hic sunt dragones.

 Interested?